 Here are two quick and easy areas you must check are up to date:

 - Location and Industry: Are your location and industry still accurate?
+People will often search within their city so it’s important to give locals an easy way to track you down.

 Doing these two simple things will help more people find you and help you find more relevant potential contacts.